-- + Build the playground in a location that will eliminate any obstacles or hazards children could encounter when traveling to and from the playground site.
-For example, children should not have to cross a street or travel through a parking lot to get to the playground. - + Provide appropriate boundaries around the playground, such as fences or landscape hedges, so that children cannot leave and others cannot enter the playground area unnoticed. - + Separate areas for physical activities, such as play equipment or open fields, from areas for more passive or quiet activities, such as sandbox play.
+- + Consider building the playground in a location that will eliminate any obstacles or hazards children could encounter when traveling to and from the playground site.
+For example, if possible, children should not have to cross a street or travel through a parking lot to get to the playground. - + Consider providing appropriate boundaries around the playground, such as fences or landscape hedges, so that children cannot leave and others cannot enter the playground area unnoticed. - + Separate areas for physical activities, such as play equipment or open fields, from areas for more passive or quiet activities, such as sandbox play.

-- + Make sure that playground equipment is designed for different developmental age groups.
-For example, equipment designed for ages 2 to 5 should be kept separate from that designed for ages 5 to 12. - + Spread around heavily used pieces of equipment to avoid crowding in any one area. - + Make sure there are no visual barriers between equipment and activity areas so supervisors can keep a clear line of sight.
+- + Consider that playground equipment is designed for different developmental age groups.
+For example, you may want to separate equipment designed for ages 2 to 5 from equipment designed for ages 5 to 12. - + Spread around heavily used pieces of equipment to avoid crowding in any one area. - + Reduce visual barriers between equipment and activity areas so supervisors can keep a clear line of sight.
 Regularly check equipment with enclosed areas, such as playground tunnels and slides.